Prospect B2B: Why is it difficult?

 At this stage, the role of managers is obviously crucial.
 It is their responsibility to keep the teams focused, thanks to a precise plan, on their tasks and the assigned objectives.

-But their mission also consists of piloting prospecting activities.
-To do this, they must use performance indicators (KPIs) to measure the progress of actions in relation to the objectives.
-For example, they can use the OKR method, which consists of assigning high objectives and associating them with easily measurable intermediate key results.
+But their mission also consists in piloting B2B prospecting activities.
+For this, they must base themselves on performance indicators (KPI) to measure the progress of actions with regard to the objectives.
+For example, they will be able to use the OKR method which consists in assigning high objectives and associating them with easily measurable intermediate key results (Key Results).

 Need more leads?